jansvabik/hugo-base-project/README.md

 ### New component

-There is a `make component name=component-name` for adding new component.
+There is a `make component name=component-name` command for adding new component.
 It automatically creates .scss and .html file in corresponding directories, which are:

 * for `.scss` file -> `assets/sass/components/_component-name.scss`
 * for `.html` file -> `layouts/partials/components/component-name.html`